Hari Singh Nalwa

-Hari Singh Nalwa (1791–1837) was Commander-in-chief of the Sikh Khalsa Fauj, the army of the Sikh Empire.
+Hari Singh Nalwa (29 April 1791 – 30 April 1837) was the commander-in-chief of the Sikh Khalsa Fauj, the army of the Sikh Empire.
 He is known for his role in the conquests of Kasur, Sialkot, Attock, Multan, Kashmir, Peshawar and Jamrud.
 Hari Singh Nalwa was responsible for expanding the frontier of Sikh Empire to beyond the Indus River right up to the mouth of the Khyber Pass.
-At the time of his death, the western boundary of the empire was Jamrud.
+At the time of his death, Jamrud constituted the western boundary of the Empire.

 He served as governor of Kashmir, Peshawar and Hazara.
 He established a mint on behalf of the Sikh Empire to facilitate revenue collection in Kashmir and Peshawar.

 Early life

-Hari Singh Nalwa was born in Gujranwala, in the Majha region of Punjab to Dharam Kaur and Gurdial Singh Uppal.
-According to historian Autar Singh Sandhu, Hari Singh Nalwa's family are of Uppal Khatri origin.
-As per Vanit Nalwa who claims to be Hari's descendant says that their family were Uppal Khatris who originally belonged to Majitha town near Amritsar.
+Hari Singh was born in Gujranwala, in the Majha region of Punjab to Dharam Kaur and Gurdial Singh of the Uppal Khatri community.
 After his father died in 1798, he was raised by his mother.
 In 1801, at the age of ten, he took Amrit Sanchar and was initiated as a Khalsa.
 At the age of twelve, he began to manage his father's estate and took up horse riding.

-In 1804, at the age of fourteen, his mother sent him to the court of Ranjit Singh to resolve a property dispute.
+In 1804, his mother sent him to the court of Ranjit Singh to resolve a property dispute.
 Ranjit Singh decided the arbitration in his favor because of his background and aptitude.
 Hari Singh had explained that his father and grandfather had served under Maha Singh and Charat Singh, the Maharaja's ancestors, and demonstrated his skills as a horseman and musketeer.
-Ranjit Singh gave him a position at the court as a personal attendant.
+Ranjit Singh appointed him as a personal attendant at the court.

-Hari Singh had two wives, as customary at the time, Raj Kaur from Rawalpindi and Desan Kaur.
+Hari Singh Nalwa had two wives, as was customary at the time: Raj Kaur from Rawalpindi and Desan Kaur.
 He had four sons and two daughters.

 Military career

 During a hunt in 1804, a tiger attacked him and also killed his horse.
-His fellow hunters attempted to protect him but he refused their offers and allegedly killed the tiger by himself bare handedly by tearing the tiger apart from its mouth, thus earning the cognomen Baghmar (Tiger-killer).
+His fellow hunters attempted to protect him but he refused their offers and allegedly killed the tiger by himself using a dagger while fending off blows with a shield, thus earning the cognomen Baghmar (Tiger-killer).
 Whether he was by that time already serving in the military is unknown but he was commissioned as Sardar, commanding 800 horses and footmen, in that year.

 Battle of Kasur (1807)

-Hari Singh's first significant participation in a Sikh conquest on assuming charge of an independent contingent was in 1807, at the capture of Kasur.
-This place had long been a thorn in the side of Ranjit Singh's power because of its proximity to his capital city of Lahore.
+Hari Singh's first significant participation in a Sikh conquest was at age 16 in 1807.
+It took place at the capture of Kasur, which had long been a thorn in the side of Ranjit Singh's power because of its proximity to his capital city of Lahore.
 It was captured in the fourth attempt.
 This attack was led by Maharaja Ranjit Singh and Jodh Singh Ramgarhia.
 During the campaign the Sardar showed remarkable bravery and dexterity.
 The Sardar was granted a Jagir in recognition of his services.